10 Activities Prone to Dental Accidents

 6. Snowboarding

-In Michigan, we know how much fun winter sports can be.
 Blazing down a mountain or carving up some powder is a great way to have fun.
-But whether you’re a novice or a professional, winter activities can put you at a huge risk for dental accidents.
+But whether you’re a novice or a professional, winter activities can put you at a huge risk for oral complications.
+Our dentists in Holland, MI, recommend that all snowboarders, regardless of their experience, wear a sports mouth guard.

 7. Ultimate Frisbee